sherryrich/heard-it/README.md

 ### Database Schema

-I created 3 databases for the website.
-Post, Comment & Contact.
+I created 3 tables for the website.
+Post, Comment & Contact tables.
 There are some objects not present in my database schema such as user and profiles as these are objects that Django automatically creates.

-The Post Database is used by users to post articles to the website.
-It has a Primary Key of ID & a ForeignKey relationship to the Comment Database.
+The Post table is used by users to post articles to the website.
+It has a Primary Key of ID & a ForeignKey relationship to the Comment table.
-The database also has the following fields, a title, slug (short summary the subject of an article), content, excerpt (short extract), Updated On (date post was updated), Created On (date post was created), status (draft or published) and Likes.
+The table also has the following fields, a title, slug (short summary the subject of an article), content, excerpt (short extract), Updated On (date post was updated), Created On (date post was created), status (draft or published) and Likes.

-The Comment Database is used by users to comment on articles.
-It has the following fields a Primary Key of ID, name, email, body, created on, approved and a ForeignKey to the Post Database.
+The Comment table is used by users to comment on articles.
+It has the following fields a Primary Key of ID, name, email, body, created on, approved and a ForeignKey to the Post table.

-The Contact Database is used by users to submit the contact form.
+The Contact table is used by users to submit the contact form.
 It has the following fields a Primary Key of ID, name, email, body & created on (date contact form was submitted).

  <details>
   <summary>Database Schema:</summary>